7uiopq/dhs-notes/README.md

 Please do take a look around!

 If you are a student currently studying in Dunman High, feel free to use these notes as your reference when studying.
 However, if you are **not a Dunman High student**, please **refrain from distributing and sharing these notes without permission**, as these notes are only allowed to be internally distributed with the owner's permission.
-If you have any further inquiries, drop an email at dhschool.notes@gmail.com

 If you would like to help out and commit pull requests to these notes or the website, please do so!
 Make sure your pull requests are helpful and valid.